Somafemihardev/alx-system_engineering-devops/0x00-shell_basics/README.md

-Ascript to make a directory inside another
+A script to move the file of a directory to another